 Next question: What does it take, and how much will it cost?

 Here are some suggestions for simple gear that costs about $175, not including the phone.
-Because the microphone is the most expensive link in the chain, I’ll add some suggestions for cheaper mics.
+Because the microphone is the most important (and expensive) link in the chain, I’ll include suggestions for affordable mics.

 You’ll need three items besides the phone.